mackenziekbrooks/dci101-w24/docs/assignments.md

 **Specifications:**

-* Due October 18th at 12pm.
+* Due February 20th at 12pm.
 * Published to your website, submitted on Canvas.
 * 6-10 sources.
 3 must be scholarly sources (books, journal articles, or peer reviewed web sources).
 * Each source should be formatted in an established citation style of your choosing.
 Use [Zotero](http://library.wlu.edu/zotero) if it helps!